Buying a Car in the Philippines: Comprehensive Guide for Smart Filipinos

 Do not focus on one or two dealers.
 Shop around, ask friends and workmates, and check the social media accounts of the dealers you are interested in.

 Check the comments and reviews of their past clients.
 This will give you an idea of the company’s culture and dealing methods.
-Remember the checklist you created and try to find the list that suits your preferences best.
+Remember the checklist you created, and try finding the list that best suits your preferences.

-Stick with the checklist because there will be cars that will potentially tempt you, not to mention dealers who are good with sugarcoating.
+Stick with the checklist because cars will potentially tempt you, not to mention dealers who are good with sugarcoating.

 Tip #3: Decide if you are going to pay in cash or with an auto loan.